Ex-model takes the stand in Harvey Weinstein's retrial. The prior jury never heard about her

 Weinstein's lawyers will get a chance to question Kaja Sokola in the coming days.
 In an opening statement last month, defense attorney Arthur Aidala questioned why she waited years to come forward.
 Prosecutors have argued that accusers were reluctant to speak up because of Weinstein's wealth and influence.

-Prosecutors have said Sokola's attorneys contacted them on the eve of Weinstein's first trial to say she was willing to be interviewed.
-Prosecutors have said they soon spoke with her and began investigating, but didn't initially pursue charges because Weinstein was convicted and the coronavirus pandemic loomed.
+Prosecutors have said they began investigating Sokola's claims after her attorneys called on the eve of Weinstein's first trial.
+But prosecutors set the inquiry aside after he was convicted and the coronavirus pandemic loomed.

 They revived the Sokola investigation after New York's highest court reversed Weinstein's conviction.

 Weinstein's lawyers fought unsuccessfully to keep Sokola's allegation out of the retrial.
-They accused prosecutors of "smuggling an additional charge into the case for the improper purpose of bolstering the credibility" of other accusers.
+They accused prosecutors of "smuggling an additional charge into the case" to try to bolster other accusers' credibility.

 One of the others, Miriam Haley, testified last week that Weinstein forced oral sex on her in 2006.
 The third accuser in the case, Jessica Mann, is expected to testify later.